Tsyuay/ChibiFriendsChat/README.md

 # Change Name

-To change name, just change the preuserName string in the flash embed in index.html.
+To change name, just change the preuserName string in the embedded Flash in index.html.